vantage-sh/docs.vantage.sh/docs/rbac.md

 ## Settings Permissions

 Settings permissions are relevant to specific functions in the console, including Authentication, Billing & Plans, Integrations, People, Teams, and Workspaces.
 Only Owners can manage Settings-related functions.
+Note that Team Owners can manage their team within the Teams UI—but only the team for which they hold the Team Owner role.

 :::note
-Team Owners can manage their team within the Teams UI — but only the team for which they hold the Team Owner role.
+Integration Owners can also manage provider integrations; however, they do not have access to additional administrative settings, like workspace configuration or adding/removing users.
 :::

 <details>